The views expressed by the host on this program make more sense than anything.

 Imagine if it was you.

-Imagine if you've heard all this talk, how many of you can say that you've never been in debt?
+How many of you can say that you've never been in debt?

 How many of you can say that you have lived lives clean and pure as the wind-driven snow?

-How many of you can say that if you ran for office you would not present a target because of something in your life in the past?
+How many of you can say that if you ran for office, you would not present a target because of something in your life in the past?

 How many of you could survive a media anal exam?